nikki-experiments/dev-setup/README.md

 ## Git

 Do your projects a favor by adding version control.
 [Git](https://git-scm.com/downloads) project repositories can be hosted in Github.
 Check to see if Git is already installed by running `$ git --version`.

-If not install it:
+### Installing Git

+To install Git use homebrew:

     $ brew install git

 Check the git version again to see if it installed correctly.
 Running `$ which git` should output `/usr/bin/git`.

-Add basic git configurations that will be added to your `.gitconfig` file.
-You can also add aliases to your config file similar to the ones I use in this [.gitignore example file](https://github.com/nikki-experiments/dev-setup/blob/master/example-gitconfig.md).

-You can also add to your global git config by using the following examples:
+### Configuring Git

+After installing Git, you should have a `.gitconfig` file in your home directory (cd ~).
+This is where you will add all git configurations.

+#### Add global configs

+Git will need your username and email to be set as a global configuration.
+Type this in your terminal:

     $ git config --global user.name "Your Name Here"
     $ git config --global user.email "your_email@youremail.com"

+#### Set aliases

+ Next you should create aliases (shortcuts) for your git commands to allow you to be more efficient while you develop.
+ Use the [.giticonfig example file](https://github.com/nikki-experiments/dev-setup/blob/master/example-gitconfig.md) to set these.

+    $ cd ~
+    $ vi .gitconfig
+    // Make changes to config file
+    // Save changes in vi :wq!

+### Create .gitignore file

 It's a good idea to have a `.gitignore` file.
-Look at this boiler plate [example file](https://github.com/nikki-experiments/dev-setup/blob/master/example-gitignore.md).
+Look at this boiler plate [gitignore example file](https://github.com/nikki-experiments/dev-setup/blob/master/example-gitignore.md).

-Finally, here is a fun website that teaches the [basics of how to use git](http://rogerdudler.github.io/git-guide/).
+Of course, look up the lastest documentation to know how best to use Git.
+This website teaches the [basics of how to use git](http://rogerdudler.github.io/git-guide/).

 ## Visual Studio Code